couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

 `ClustermapChangeNotificationBrief`, the respective connection should notify the configuration monitor about its lack of support for configuration pushes from the server.
 As a result, the monitor should utilize the old polling mechanism for this particular node instead.

+In other words, the configuration monitor should continue polling only if there are nodes, that do not support `ClustermapChangeNotificationBrief`, otherwise configuration monitor issue `GET_CLUSTER_CONFIG` request only when notification arrives.

 ### Bootstrap Changes